Stop Project Sail

 Data Center Water Usage

-Noise from the data center will be heard up to 2.2 miles away.
-The Zone of Audibility Map shows all homes within this 2.2 mile radius, with these homes experiencing a constant 30 dB.
+Noise from the data center may be heard up to 2.2 miles away, depending on the technologies they choose.
+The Zone of Audibility Map shows all homes within a 2.2 mile radius, with these homes experiencing a constant 30 dB.
+During construction, which will almost certainly include blasting, the noise will definitely have an ongoing impact.

 Traditional noise barriers, similar to walls along the interstate, do not work to dissipate the sounds emanated by data centers.
 Interstates produce mid to low frequency sounds, which are easily absorbed by traditional walls.